s2balamurugan/fairness-application-website/README.md

 Overall, this adversarial learning approach guarantees fair and accurate predictions by systematically removing biased dependencies while retaining necessary information.

+In the left graph below, X is the covariate, Y is the label, Z is the confounder, S is the proxy, taken from Parjanya’s Paper.
+The right graph is the adjusted node graph to represent our model which includes the sensitive feature.
+In this graph, X is the covariate, S is the sensitive feature, pseudo Y is the independent Y label of S, Y final is the final fair label predicted from S and pseudo Y. In both graphs, the shaded circles represent unobserved variables and the unshaded ones represent observed variables.

 <img width="195" alt="Screen Shot 2025-02-22 at 12 36 38 PM" src="https://github.com/user-attachments/assets/689d4adc-11ef-413c-a99f-008e6a58f28b" />